murilobnt/foxer/tutorials/linux/first_scene/readme.md

    void on_exit();
    ```

 You don't have to implement the scene changing.
-You can call it by doing the following call, anywhere your code.
+You can call it by doing the following call, anywhere in your code.

    ```
    change_scene(SceneChanger::create_scene(new <scene>, scene_manager));